cherryramatisdev/my_brain/Gen server - Abstracting state management and task run together.md

 Agent.get(agent, fn list -> Enum.find(fn item -> item == "cherry" end) end)
 ```

+As you can see, we have a getter and a setter method that both accept a function callback to manage the internal state, with this simple API we can manage it just an data structure.

 ### Task

-Another abstraction that we can use with processes is the `Task` module.
-It works around the idea of handling asynchronous processes (specifically abstracting the `spawn` function), has a **really** simple API, and works like the following example:
+Another abstraction that we can use with processes is the `Task` module that works around the idea of handling asynchronous processes (specifically abstracting the `spawn` function).
+It has a **really** simple API, and works like the following example:

 ```elixir
 # To initiate a new task